derykmakgill/511/_posts/2020-01-31-laffer-curve.md

-The Laffer Curve is an illustration made on the back of a napkin by Arthur Laffer which describes the negative effects of tax increases on total tax revenue.
+The Laffer Curve is an illustration by Arthur Laffer which describes the negative effects of tax increases on total tax revenue.

 It is based on the economic understanding that individuals will change their behavior when the incentives around them change.
 In the case of taxes, the Laffer Curve shows us that there exists some difficult to determine threshold beyond which people will simply reduce the amount of their taxed behavior, like work and investment, causing tax revenue to drop to lower levels than before the tax increase.